-3. Vice President for Academic Affairs (Revised, 8/01)
+3. Provost and Vice President for Academic Affairs (Revised, 8/11)

-The Vice President for Academic Affairs is responsible for the overall leadership and general direction of the academic program and its endeavors; for instructional services in the schools, departments, and academic units; and for all academic efforts throughout the university.
-The Assistant Vice President for Academic Affairs reports to the Vice President.
+The Provost and Vice President for Academic Affairs is responsible for the overall leadership and general direction of the academic program and its endeavors from student recruitment through graduation.
+This includes instructional services in the colleges, departments, and academic units and all academic efforts throughout the university.
+The Assistant Vice President for Academic Affairs reports to the Vice President and the Vice President Affairs reports to the Provost.